sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification.md

 ## Snippets

-Snippets are a specialized form of commands, designed to make it easier to specify the behavior of tab triggers.
+Snippets are a specialized form of commands designed to make it easier to specify the behavior of tab triggers.
 Snippets have a name, a scope, a trigger, and an expansion.
 You can think of these two declarations as being equivalent:

 `snippet` `"My Snippet"`  `do` `|snip|`